anumodnair/docs/Corporate-Rewards-API.md

 [Version 0.2](https://github.com/YouGotaGift/docs/blob/master/corporate-rewards-API-0.2.md)

 ### Changes
-Added support for international brands which requires additional details for redemption.
-Eg: Code, Redemption URL, PIN etc..
+support for international brands which requires additional details for eGift Code redemption.
+Eg: Code, Redemption URL, PIN etc.

 ### Summary of changes
-* Removed "code" , instead introduced "gift_voucher" which provides all the important gift card details eg: code, redemption url, Pin etc..
+* Removed "code" , instead introduced "gift_voucher" which provides all the important gift card details eg: code, redemption url, Pin etc.
-* Removed "pdf_link" since "gift_pdf_link" has been introduced in 0.4 to provide a direct gift pdf download link.
+* Removed "pdf_link" as we have introduced "gift_pdf_link" in 0.4 to provide the direct link to download gift pdf.
-* Removed "excel_link" since this functionality is currently not used by any user.
-Might introduce later when the need arises.
+* Removed "excel_link" as this functionality is currently not in demand.
-* Removed "total_amount" since the gift amount already holds the value
+* Removed "total_amount" as the gift amount already shows the value.
-* Removed "count" since it always returns 1 and more than one quantity is not allowed
+* Removed "count" as one only one eGift Code is activated in one go.
+Bulk activation is not supported currently.
 * "gifts_json" key returned by download endpoint has been renamed to "gift_json"

 ### How It Works

-The YouGotaGift.com Corporate Rewards API is an HTTP API, you can call it with simple HTTP GET/POST, and the result will be in JSON.
+The YouGotaGift.com Corporate Rewards API is an HTTP API, you can call it with simple HTTP GET/POST and the result will be in JSON.

 ### Authentication

-All calls to the YouGotaGift.com Corporate Rewards API require corporate authentication.
+All calls to YouGotaGift.com's Corporate Rewards API require corporate authentication.

 ### API Endpoints
 * All the following API endpoints are available under `https://sandbox.yougotagift.com/corporate/api/`.
 * All the API points return JSON responses.
-* All the API points are callable using HTTP methods, some will only accept `GET` requests, some will only accept `POST` requests, and some will accept both.
+* All the API points are called using HTTP methods, A few calls will only accept `GET` & `POST` request and some will accept both.
-* Authentication is done using HTTP Basic Authentication over TLS secured channel in HTTPS.
+* Authentication is validated using HTTP Basic Authentication over TLS secured channel in HTTPS.
-* The HTTP Response Code will tell you whether your call was successful or not.
+* The HTTP Response Code will return whether the call was successful or not.
-* `HTTP 200` Means everything went okay.
+* `HTTP 200` states the request has succeeded.
-* `HTTP 201` Means Resource created.
+* `HTTP 201` states resource created.
-* `HTTP 404` Means the object you were accessing does not exist.
+* `HTTP 404` states the resource you are trying to access do not exist.
-* `HTTP 403` Means Forbidden, the requested is hidden for administrators only.
+* `HTTP 403` states Forbidden (the requested resource is accessible only for administrators).
-* `HTTP 405` Means Request Method Not Allowed.
+* `HTTP 405` states Request Method Not Allowed.
-* `HTTP 400` Bad Request – Inavllid or malformed request, Means that you have an error in your request, the JSON content will have `errors` field which will explain what is the issue.
+* `HTTP 400` Bad Request – Inavllid or malformed request, means that you have an error in your request.
+JSON content will have `errors` field which will explain the issues.
-* `HTTP 50x` Internal Server Error, something went wrong from server side, we'll resolve it ASAP.
+* `HTTP 50x` states Internal Server Error something has gone wrong on the web site's server and YouGotaGift.com will resolve the same ASAP.

 #### `download`
 - **Endpoint** `https://sandbox.yougotagift.com/corporate/api/incentives-send/download/`